-There are two types of Pindone bait available in the Hills and Fleurieu region.
+There are two types of Pindone bait available in the Northern and Yorke Region.
+Rabbait® and Bunnybait® containing Pindone coated oats is available commercially in various sized packages through most agricultural supply retailers.
+It is supplied in a plastic bucket with a sealable lid and may be stored at room temperature.

-- Pindone coated oats is available commercially in various size packages through most agricultural supply retailers.
-It is supplied in a plastic bucket with a sealable lid and may be stored at room temperature. - The Board produces Pindone coated diced carrots during the summer period.
-The bait is supplied in 3kg plastic bags and needs to be kept frozen until ready for use.
+The Northern and Yorke Landscape Board produces Pindone-coated diced carrots supplied in 1kg plastic bags and needs to be kept frozen until ready for use.
 Urban landowners may be able to obtain this bait in certain circumstances.

 Whichever type of Pindone bait is used, it needs to be laid on three separate occasions, about five days apart, to be effective.
-One dose of Pindone bait is not lethal.
-Prior to laying the Pindone-baited food, it is critical that the rabbits are 'trained' and encouraged to eat the unbaited food during the week prior.
-The baited food can then be laid as a trail through the feeding area.
+The bait can be laid either as a trail through the feeding area or in bait stations placed within the feeding area.
 Check the product label and accompanying information for full directions of use and safety.